sul-dlss-deprecated/frda/README.md

     cd deploy
     cap production deploy # for production
-    cap production staging # for staging
+    cap staging deploy # for staging
-    cap production development # for development
+    cap development deploy # for development

 You must specify a branch or tag to deploy.
 You can deploy the latest by specifying "master"